 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" refers to a wide range of financial incentives designed to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-You might be eligible for different kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of Illinois and others from the federal government.
-You might qualify for any of the following types of solar incentives:
+The phrase "solar incentives" refers to financial incentives designed to encourage the use of renewable energy by making installing and using solar panels more affordable.
+You may be eligible for different kinds of incentives, such as discounts, cash back or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of Illinois and others from the federal government.
+Types of solar incentives might include:

-- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce over a specific (generally small) amount of electricity qualify for SRECs or similar performance-based incentives.
-SRECs and similar incentives are typically offered at the state level.
-When you receive an SREC, you can sell it to your utility company or another buyer, and this is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce over a threshold (generally small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
+SRECs and performance-based incentives in general are typically given by your state government.
+You can sell SRECs to your utility company or another buyer, and this is usually considered part of your taxable income.

-- Rebates: Some solar companies will help you claim a rebate, or partial refund after purchase, for your solar system.
-Counties or states will also sometimes offer limited-time rebates.
-Any rebates you receive will usually be deducted from the total price before any tax credits are calculated.
+- Rebates: Your solar installer might help you claim a rebate, or partial refund after purchase, for your solar panels.
+Counties or states will also offer limited-time rebates at various times.
+Any rebates you receive will usually come off the total price before tax credits are calculated.

 - Net Metering: Net metering factors in once your solar system is up and running.
-If you have a net metering agreement with your Libertyville utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some places, this credit is dollar-for-dollar, while in other places you might receive a refund equivalent to a percentage of the value.
+If you've signed a net metering agreement with your Libertyville utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.

 Federal Solar Incentives

-When thinking about solar incentives, you likely think of federal incentives first.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
 You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a predetermined percentage of the money you spend installing solar panels.
+The ITC is a tax credit equal to a predetermined percentage of the money you spend on your solar system.